sindresorhus/ky/readme.md

 The `input` and `options` are the same as [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch), with additional `options` available (see below).

 Returns a [`Response` object](https://developer.mozilla.org/en-US/docs/Web/API/Response) with [`Body` methods](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#body) added for convenience.
 So you can, for example, call `ky.get(input).json()` directly without having to await the `Response` first.
 When called like that, an appropriate `Accept` header will be set depending on the body method used.
-Unlike the `Body` methods of `window.Fetch`, these will throw an `HTTPError` if the response status is not in the range of `200...299`.
+Unlike the `Body` methods of `window.fetch`, these will throw an `HTTPError` if the response status is not in the range of `200...299`.
 Also, `.json()` will return `undefined` if body is empty or the response status is `204` instead of throwing a parse error due to an empty body.

 Available body shortcuts: `.json()`, `.text()`, `.formData()`, `.arrayBuffer()`, `.blob()`, and `.bytes()`.
 The `.bytes()` shortcut is only present when the runtime supports `Response.prototype.bytes()`.